- AmeriCorps Benefits

 Members of NDA are eligible for forbearance of federal student loans during their term of service.
 This means that while a member is serving, he or she does not make payments on his or her qualifying loans.
 In addition, the National Trust will pay the interest that accrues on the loan at the end of the term of service.
 For more information please visit Postponing Student Loan Payments and Getting Interest Paid

 Optional Health Insurance

-To learn more, check out Summit America Website
+To learn more, visit the Summit America website.

-NDA members may also be eligible for childcare benefits.
-AmeriCorps CARE pays up to the state’s local market rate for childcare fees and reimburses the member’s caregiver.
-Members must select a legal caregiver as determined by the state.
+NDA members may also be eligible for child care benefits.
+The AmeriCorps Child Care Program covers up to the state’s local market rate for child care fees and makes payments directly to the member’s caregiver.
+Members must select a legal caregiver as determined by the state and complete an application.
 For more information about childcare benefits visit the Gap Solutions website.
-To qualify for childcare assistance, members must fall into a certain income bracket determined by the state.
-To check out the qualifications by state, you see the 2010 Income Eligibility Table provided by the National Women's Law Center, or you can download the full annual report:NWLC State Child Care Assistance Policies 2010
+To qualify for child care assistance, members must fall into a certain income bracket determined by the state.

 Whether you’re a recent college graduate transitioning from school into the working world or a professional making a career change, serving with NDA is a great way to learn new skills and gain experience in education, social work, and the non-profit sector.
 NDA allows members to experience new situations while offering strong support and relevant training while also nurturing the spiritual and emotional element of the service year.

 We offer an orientation at the beginning of the year for members to get to know their group and introduce them to their service year.
 Orientation takes place either locally or regionally.
 In addition, each site director holds team meetings on a bi-weekly basis, giving their team workshops and discussion opportunities throughout the year.